return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_execbuf_c.rst

     Non-ref-counted pointer to the resource.

 offset
-    Offset of 4 byte entries into the command buffer where the id that needs fixup is located.
+    Offset of single byte entries into the command buffer where the id that needs fixup is located.

+rel_type
+    Type of relocation.

 .. _`vmw_resource_val_node`: